db7894/random-experiments/README.md

 # random-experiments
-Random things I'm trying and learning.
-Currently, one folder in this repo has some code I ported from OCaml to Haskell for differentiable computations (pretty small).
+Currently, one folder in this repo has some code I ported from OCaml to Haskell for differentiable computations (nothing interesting yet).
 Another has some compiler passes I've written in MLIR for things like loop optimization (using the `SCF` dialect).